-Harry Schenawolf is a retired professor, a collegiate arts advisor, historian, and novelist.
-He currently lives in Virginia with his beloved wife Liz.
+Harry Schenawolf is a retired teacher and professor, a collegiate arts adviser, historian, and novelist.
+He currently lives in Vermont with his beloved wife Liz.

 A passionate historian, Harry devotes his time to research and writing about the American Revolutionary War and Colonial America, particularly the impact and incredible sacrifice by African Americans in the founding of our nation.
 Detail oriented, he is an avid reader of both fiction and non-fiction novels dealing with all aspects of history.

 Harry is principal contributor to Revolutionary War Journal where he posts his informative and well researched articles.
-A perfectionist, he spends countless hours pawing through national archives and old texts while chasing down facts to their primary source.
+A perfectionist always in pursuit of the truth, he spends countless hours pawing through national archives and old texts to chase down historical facts to their primary source.

-A native of New Jersey, Harry studied fine arts at Montclair State University, receiving his Masters degree through Temple University in Philadelphia, and doing his doctoral thesis work at the University of Colorado in Boulder.
-Harry’s favorite aspect of being a writer is discovering and sharing crucial, awe-inspiring true stories that have been largely ignored or buried in the dusty pages of obscurity.
-He looks for and encourages comments from readers.
+A native of New Jersey, Harry studied fine arts at Montclair State University, receiving his Bachelors in Arts in Education.
+He received his Masters of Education degree at Temple University in Philadelphia, and was a doctoral fellow at the University of Colorado in Boulder.
+Upon retirement from teaching, Harry is pursuing a life long passion as an historian; most particularly military and colonial American history.
+Harry’s favorite aspect of reading and writing about history is discovering and sharing crucial, awe-inspiring true stories that have been largely ignored or buried in the dusty pages of obscurity.

 Here, in Harry’s own words, is an introduction to the saga: